 Mental Health & Money Advice offers information and advice for anyone struggling with money because of mental illness, or whose financial situation is affecting their mental health.

 Most people who experience emotional distress will pick themselves up after a few days or weeks and then feel able to tackle challenges, such as finding a new job.

-See your GP if you're still feeling worried, anxious or low after a few weeks.
-If you think it will help, your GP can advise you about psychological therapy services in your area.
+See a GP if you're still feeling worried, anxious or low after a few weeks.
+If you think it will help, the GP can advise you about psychological therapy services in your area.

 You can also refer yourself directly to a psychological therapies service near you.

-Seek help immediately if you really can't cope, if life is becoming very difficult or if you feel it isn't worth living.
+Seek help immediately if you cannot cope, if life is becoming very difficult or if you feel it is not worth living.

 See our list of recommended mental health helplines.

 Page last reviewed: 2 April 2020